 1. Dropbox Extension Settings

-Once you are logged in with your details, on the Settings page you will see the available settings you can manage.
+Once you have logged in with your information, you will see the available settings you can manage on the Settings page.

-After setting up your desired options, press the ‘Update’ button in order to save them.
+After you have chosen your options, click the “Update” button to save them.

-Transfer setting is to increase your upload and download speed on both Import to and Export from for migrating sites to your preferred WordPress sites by shifting from slow internet to fast internet.
+The transfer setting allows you to increase your upload and download speeds on both Import to and Export from when migrating sites to your preferred WordPress sites by switching from slow to fast internet.

 2. Export Using Dropbox Extension

-On the Export page, before you start the export, there are some additional settings you can use for your backups:
+Before you begin the export, on the Export page, there are some additional backup settings you can use:

-You can have text in your current site replaced in your backup by using the Find and Replace fields.
-Please keep in mind that this change can affect your user access details to the site – be careful what you replace.
+You can have text from your current site replaced in your backup by using the Find and Replace fields.
+Please keep in mind that this change may affect your site user access details, so be cautious of what you replace.

-There are options to exclude items from your backup – spam comments, themes, inactive plugins, cache, etc.
+You can exclude items from your backup, such as spam comments, themes, inactive plugins, cache, and so on.

 The extension creates a folder in your Dropbox account called “All in One WP Migration” (Apps > All in One WP Migration).
-Inside that folder, all your archives created using the All-in-One WP Migration plugin are saved in that folder.
+All of your archives created with the All-in-One WP Migration plugin are saved in that folder.
 The folder would look something like this, depending on the name of your site:

 3. Import Using Dropbox Extension

-The import process starts from the Import option in the All-in-One WP Migration plugin menu:
+The import procedure begins with the Import option in the All-in-One WP Migration plugin’s menu:

-The import has an additional step which warns you that your website will be overwritten by the new backup including database, media, plugins and themes.
-This is the last step from which you can cancel the process.
-After pressing ‘Proceed’ you cannot stop the import process anymore.
+The import includes an additional step that warns you that the new backup will overwrite your website’s database, media, plugins, and themes.
+This is the final step in which you can cancel the process.
+After clicking “Proceed,” you will not be able to stop the import process.

-When finished, a successful import will display this message:
+When finished, a successful import will show the following message: